deuxfleurs-org/garage/script/jepsen.garage/README.md

 - **Fails with the partition + layout reconfiguration nemesis** (`--scenario pr`).
   Example of a failed run: `garage set1/20231024T172214.488+0200` (1 failure in 4 runs).
-  TODO: investigate.
   This is the failure mode we are looking for and trying to fix for NLnet task 3.

+Results with NLnet task 3 code (commit 707442f5de, `--patch task3a`):

+- The tests are buggy and often result in an "unknown" validity status, which is caused by some requests not returning results during network partitions or other nemesis-induced broken cluster states.
+However, when the tests were able to finish, there were no failures with scenarios `r`, `pr`, `cpr`, `dpr`.

 ### Set, continuous test (interspersed reads and writes)

-Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set2 --ops-per-key 100 --patch tsfix2`
+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 100  --concurrency 100 --workload set2 --ops-per-key 100`

-Results:
+Results without NLnet task3 code (`--patch tsfix2`):

 - No failures with clock-scramble nemesis + db nemesis + partition nemesis (`--scenario cdp`) (0 failures in 10 runs).